Legal Intern Jobs in USA with Visa Sponsorship

 Which visa types work best for legal intern positions?

 H-1B is the primary option for legal interns, though some may qualify for O-1 visas if they have extraordinary legal achievements.
-J-1 exchange visitor programs exist for law students through organizations like AIESEC, but these are temporary.
-E-3 (Australians), TN (Canadians/Mexicans), and other nationality-specific visas may apply depending on citizenship.
+J-1 visa exchange visitor programs exist for law students through organizations like AIESEC, but these are temporary.
+E-3 visa (Australians), TN visa (Canadians/Mexicans), and other nationality-specific visas may apply depending on citizenship.

 How does bar admission affect visa sponsorship for legal interns?